 Lyerly Funeral Home is serving the Gray family.
 Online condolences may be made at www.lyerlyfuneralhome.com.

-To send flowers to COL (Ret./Army) John Edward Gray's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of COL (Ret./Army) John Edward Gray, please visit our floral store.